tomgxz/Kraken/README.md

 #### Utility subroutines
-These subroutines are called in different parts of the python files to do different, specific actions.
+These subroutines are called in different parts of the Python files to perform specific actions.
 This means that it removes duplicate code for procedures that may need to be used many times throughout

 ##### generateFolderStructure
 This subroutine is called whenever the code needs to generate a list of folders.
-It makes use of the in-built `os` library in python.
-It is called when a new user is created, or when a user creates a new site.
+It makes use of the in-built `os` library in Python.
+It is called when a new user is created or when a user creates a new site.

 ```python
 def generateFolderStructure(folders):